 Directors of the Commercial Asset Holding Companies

 Unless otherwise determined by Ngā Kaitiaki, there will be not more than five or not less than three directors of any Commercial Asset Holding Company.
-A majority of the directors of any Commercial Asset Holding Company must be Members of Ngāti Mutunga, although such directors need not be Kaitiaki.
-Not more than two directors of any Commercial Asset Holding Company will be Kaitiaki.
+A majority of the directors of any Commercial Asset Holding Company or Fisheries Asset Holding Company must be Members of Ngāti Mutunga, although such directors need not be Kaitiaki.

 Appointments with regard to skills and expertise: